aip956/PythonExercises/NBA/README.md

 ## Installation
 Install Python 3 to your system
-Data .txt file; edit line 225 with the data file in parentheses play_by_play_moves = load_data("nba_game_warriors_thunder.txt") To run, in the terminal type: python3 my_nba_game_analysis.py
+The Data .txt file in the same directory as my_nba_game_analysis.py In the command line, type: python3 my_nba_game_analysis.py data.txt

+For example, my data file is nba_game_warriors_thunder.txt: python3 my_nba_game_analysis.py nba_game_warriors_thunder.txt

 ## Usage
-The code will iterate through each line/play array
+The code will analyze a game of basketball's play-by-play data.
+It will print the summary array, then print in table format.

 ```